lennart-damen/tindar/README.md

 to prove to myself and others that the technical aspect should not be the limiting factor.

+This project was also submitted as Capstone project for the Machine Learning Engineering course on Udacity.
+The review of the project proposal can be found [here](https://review.udacity.com/#!/reviews/2338879)

 ## Tindar challenge
 Suppose you owned a dating company.
 Once every week, people come to your venue to find their ideal partner.
 During the speed-dating round, every person expresses if he/she would like